Welcome to WIRE

 The latest news

-Please join us in congratulating Peter for having his paper entitled ‘Characterization of Wind Turbine Wakes with Nacelle-Mounted Doppler LiDARs and Model Validation in the Presence of Wind Veer’ just published in the journal Remote Sensing.
+The paper entitled ‘Characterization of Wind Turbine Wakes with Nacelle-Mounted Doppler LiDARs and Model Validation in the Presence of Wind Veer’ just got published in the journal Remote Sensing.

 Striking the right balance between wind energy and biodiversity